SnakeFist007/jinora-nextcord/README.md

 Should you have any concerns about this, either contact me directly or do not use the bot.
 Thank you!

 ### License
-This project is licensed under the [GNU General Public License 3.0](/LICENSE).
+This project is licensed under the [GNU Affero General Public License 3.0](/LICENSE).

 ---